scipy/scipy/doc/source/tutorial/ndimage.rst

     .. note:: A convolution is essentially a correlation after mirroring the kernel.
 As a result, the *origin* parameter behaves differently than in the case of a correlation: the result is shifted in the opposite directions.

-    The function :func:`convolve` implements multi-dimensional convolution of the input array with a given kernel.
+    The function :func:`convolve` implements multidimensional convolution of the input array with a given kernel.

     .. note:: A convolution is essentially a correlation after mirroring the kernel.
 As a result, the *origin* parameter behaves differently than in the case of a correlation: the results is shifted in the opposite direction.